dmh247365/javascript-detailed/Callbacks/readme.md

 2. - the variable `output` is stored in the execution context's local memory.

-3. - We pop the `copyArrayAndManipulate` function off the call stack and pass it return out to the variable `result` which is in the global memory.
+3. - We pop the `copyArrayAndManipulate` function off the call stack, we return `[ 2, 4, 6 ]` ie the value of output and this becomes the value of the global variable `result`.

 ### Frame 5
 ![frame5-svg](svg/Frame5.svg)

-1. the `TOE` now hits line 13 and return to the console the value of result which is `[2, 4, 6]`
+1. the `TOE` now hits line 13 and return to the console the value of the variable `result` which is the array `[2, 4, 6]`

 There is no further code to execute so the script ends and global is popped off the call stack.